c-m-w/PHYS-Assignments/README.md

 \end{equation}
 $$

 where $\epsilon_0$ is a constant and $e$ is the elementary charge.
-After inserting this potential into Eq.
-(6), the wavefunction for the electron can be solved for.
+After inserting this potential into the Schrodinger equation, the wavefunction for the electron can be solved for.
 The solutions give rise to three constants $n$, $l$, and $\lambda$ (or $m$), which can be varied to describe all the different electron orbitals of the hydrogen atom.
 Some of these orbitals are shown below.

 <div style="text-align: center">
     <img src="media/orbitals.png" style="width: 75%" />